Lumino-2-0/LuminoWare/README.md

 This virus is only compatible with Windows 8/8.1/10 because it requires powershell so if you want to have Win7 or other versions, modify it as you see fit to make it compatible if you want but I wouldn't !
 Finally, this code will have a problem because I couldn't upload a file that was too big (music for fun) so I let you download it here --> [HERE](https://mega.nz/file/gf1VVBiQ#NXIiIfMJWAifjnJbKd7_fqR0Wmzit1SwKtbruF3GdmA) and put it in ./Luminoware/Ressouces/

-//Merci d'avoir lu
+/Merci d'avoir lu.
-//Thank you for reading
+/Thank you for reading.

 Lumino.